Skip to content

 Richard

-Once enabled, you access these detailed logs within the Event Viewer, specifically under Applications and Services Logs > Microsoft > Windows > TaskScheduler > Operational.
+Once activated, you’ll find these detailed logs conveniently located in the Event Viewer.
+Navigate to Applications and Services Logs > Microsoft > Windows > TaskScheduler > Operational to review them.

 How to enable or disable Task Scheduler history